MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-advanced-example-test.md

 ---

 # Testing the Advanced Sample Extension
 It is required to submit tests with your extension in order to pass validation.
 This walkthrough builds on the advanced sample extension which you can read about here [Building an Advanced Sample Extension](devenv-extension-advanced-example.md).
 If you are new to building extensions, we suggest that you get familiar with [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md).
-This walkthrough goes through how you develop the test for the sample Customer Rewards extension.
+This walkthrough goes through how you develop the test for the sample CustomerRewards extension.

 For information about submitting your app to AppSource, see [Checklist for Submitting Your App](devenv-checklist-submission.md).